shufinskiy/nba_data/README.md

-### Dataset NBA  play-by-play data and shotdetails from 1996/1997 to 2022/23
+## Dataset NBA  play-by-play data and shotdetails from 1996/1997 to 2022/23

+## Update 2022-07-11

+- Added playoff play-by-play and shotdetail data for all seasons
+- Added folder [`loading`](https://github.com/shufinskiy/nba_data/tree/main/loading) with scripts for data collection
+- Added folder [`build_dataset`](https://github.com/shufinskiy/nba_data/tree/main/build_dataset) with scripts for build files dataset directory
+- Season 2022/23 added in Kaggle dataset and Google Drive archive

-## Description
+### Description
 Dataset contains play-by-play data from three sources: **stats.nba.com**, **data.nba.com** and **pbpstats.com** and also **shots details**.
 Dataset contains data from season 1996/97 for stats.nba.com and shotdetails, from season 2000/01 for pbpstats.com and from season 2016/17 for data.nba.com.